 Many Clients have found the Feasibility Study provides just the right amount of information to enable them to make an informed decision about the scope of what they want to do balancing aspiration and budget at this very early stage without investing a significant amount of money.

-2. The Concept Design Stage
+3. The Concept Development Stage

-It’s time to Commission Holland and Green and the first thing we now do is to conduct a full digital 3D survey of your home and undertake the ‘Project Design Meeting’ to flesh out the initial Feasibility Brief and settle on the Project Scope.
-At this point we’ll also set up your private Client Web Page on our website (we’ll be putting everything to do with your project on here) and (if not already complete) help you set up your own H&G Pinterest Board where we can inspire, collaborate and share ideas.
+It’s time to Commission HollandGreen and the first thing we now do is to conduct a full digital 3D survey of your home and undertake the ‘Project Design Meeting’ to flesh out the initial Feasibility Brief and settle on the Project Scope.
+At this point we’ll also set up your private Client App (we’ll be putting everything to do with your project on here) and (if not already complete) help you set up your own HG Pinterest Board where we can inspire, collaborate and share ideas.

 We will now build your home as a comprehensive and detailed 3D Model and begin to develop your 3D Concept Designs for you to review and digest.
 When ready we’ll arrange for you to come to one of our offices for the Design Review Meeting where we will explore the scope of works in detail and start to refine the various Concepts into a single design that we will then progress with more detail and information.
 This is often a good point to involve the Quantity Surveyor again to help understand a more accurate final cost of the design.
 Then, with the detailed design completed and signed off, we can proceed to the Planning Stage.

-Once Planning Approval has been received (or before) we can begin to compile the Building Regulations drawings and commission the required Structural Calculations and get on with the Detailed Design.
-Unlike the Planning drawings which demonstrate how the proposed alterations might change the look of the property and impact on its surroundings, the Building Regulations and Detailed Design Package is focused on, among other things, how the building work will be undertaken, thermal efficiency, suitability of products used and the structural integrity of the design.
+Our detailed design ensures you get the properly considered, high-end finish you want, and not a ‘basic builder’ finish.
+It also means you’re not forced to make late decisions on site, adding stress, ambiguity and cost to the build stage, which can result in an inferior build and long lasting dissapointment.
+Unlike the Planning drawings which demonstrate how the proposed alterations might change the look of the property and impact on its surroundings, the Detailed Design Package and Building Regulations are focused on, among other things, how the building work will be undertaken, thermal efficiency, suitability of products used and the structural integrity of the design.
 The final design might also require us to provide a SAP Report, or a Build Over Agreement with Thames Water.
 The Building Regulations Package ultimately contains all the detail needed to gain Building Control Approval – without which the design cannot be built.

-6.The Build Tender Stage.
+6.The Tender & Mobilisation Stage.

-7.Build Stage Contract Administration
+7.The Build Stage & Contract Administration